cbirdferrer/collatrix/README.md

 # CollatriX
- This tool collates the csv outputs from the MorphoMetriX photogrammetry tool (https://github.com/wingtorres/morphometrix) into one large single data frame containing the image, animal ID, measurements, and notes.
+ This function collates the csv outputs from the MorphoMetriX photogrammetry function (https://github.com/wingtorres/morphometrix) into one large single data frame containing the image, animal ID, measurements, and notes.

 ## Background
 CollatriX was designed with several add-ons.
 A possible workflow is included below:
 ![alt text](https://github.com/cbirdferrer/collatrix/blob/master/images/workflow.jpg)

-The altitude calibration tool can be used to calculate corrected altitudes using images of an object of known length.
+The altitude calibration function (`collatrix.altitude_calib`) can be used to calculate corrected altitudes using images of an object of known length.
 If used, this function should be used before the main function.
 The output can be used to create the safety input file for the main `collatrix` function.
-The output of this main function can then be used to calculate metrics of whale body condition if desired.
+Note that the altitude calibration function does not need be used, if no the user can start the workflow using the main `collatrix` function.
+The output of this main function can then be used to calculate metrics of whale body condition (`collatrix.whale_bc`) if desired.

 ## Installation
 [![Anaconda-Server Badge](https://anaconda.org/cbird/collatrix/badges/version.svg)](https://anaconda.org/cbird/collatrix)